 First have your hearing tested by an audiologist or hearing specialist, then based upon their recommendation, see your doctor to rule out correctable causes of hearing loss such as earwax, a middle ear infection, or a tumor.

-- Beware of misleading sales tactics.
-Hearing Aids cannot restore normal hearing or eliminate all background noise.
+- Beware of misleading sales tactics - Hearing Aids cannot restore normal hearing or eliminate all background noise.
 Beware of advertisements and salespeople that say otherwise.
-Also beware of sales that sound too good to be true.
-If they are offer you a huge discount only if you buy today, then they are just trying to sell you.
+Furthermore, beware of sales that sound too good to be true.
+If they are offered you a considerable discount only if you buy today, then they are just trying to sell you.

 - Be honest with yourself.
 Wearing a hearing aid is much less noticeable than constantly asking people to repeat themselves or responding to a question with an unrelated answer.